jamesjewel/snoowall-cli/README.md

             Grabs posts from a list sorted by this mode: hot, top, controversial, new, best.
 -n, --allow-nsfw
             Gives a pass to NSFW content that is blocked by default.
+-r, --allow-all-sizes
+            Bypass checking for wallpaper-suitable aspect ratios in the post title.
+(Some wallpaper-worthy subreddits don't post the resolution in the title.)
 ```

 ## Examples